What is Snoring?

 Only men snore

-BSSAA figures suggest there are 10.4 million male snorers in the UK, but there are also 4.5 million female snorers (a ratio of 2.3 men to every woman).
-Men, however, are thought to snore more loudly than women (the level of noise caused by snoring can be anything from 50 - 100 decibels, the loudest being the equivalent of a pneumatic drill).
+BSSAA figures suggest there are 10.4 million male snorers in the UK, but there are also 4.5 million female snorers (a ratio of 2.3 men to every woman) (iv).
+Men, however, are thought to snore more loudly than women (iv), and one small-scale study even suggests if your partner snores loudly you may have a higher risk of noise-induced hearing loss (xiv).

 You can’t snore if you’re not overweight

 It’s a fact that being overweight or obese increases your risk of snoring.
-Having a neck circumference of more than 43cm (17in) means you may snore a lot, says the NHS.
+Having a neck circumference of more than 42cm (16.5in) means you may snore a lot, says the BSSAA (xv).
 That’s because the extra fat around your neck makes your throat narrower inside.
 However, many people who aren’t overweight snore.

 People only snore when they sleep on their back